 - 1 tsp baking powder

 - 1/2 cup canola/vegetable oil

 *MUST use buttermilk.
+(Milk + vinegar or lemon juice will not work.)
 The acid from the buttermilk reacts to the baking powder and baking soda making the batter puff up and thicken.
 Regular milk will result in a thinner batter, and denser waffles.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.